Watagon/learning-opensips/README.md

 This will create the tmux session specified in tmux_session.yml:
 ```
 name: learning-opensips
-root: ~/
+root: ~/src/git/learning-opensips

 windows:
   - opensips:
+    - sudo /etc/init.d/mariadb restart
-    - sudo /usr/sbin/opensips -F
+    - sudo cp -f etc/opensips/opensips.cfg /usr/local/etc/opensips/
+    - ./opensips_loop.sh
   - opensips-cli:
+    - sleep 5
     - opensips-cli
+  - mariadb:
+    - sleep 5
+    - mysql -u root -pbrastel opensips
   - sngrep2:
     - sudo sngrep2 -d any
   - tests:
     - cd ~/src/git/learning-opensips/tests
 ```

-The 'opensips' window will have opensips running and outputting logs (this is not a CLI).
+The 'opensips' window will have opensips running and outputting logs.

+The 'opensips-cli' window runs the tool that permits to talk to opensips and send commands to it.

 Obs: sngrep2 is a fork of [sngrep](https://github.com/irontec/sngrep) with support for RFC2833 DTMF and MRCP support.